SerhatAal/SerhatAal/README.md

 - 👀 I’m interested in *Android Development*
 - 🔭 I’m currently working on Android Development projects to develop my skills.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently developing skills in Jetpack Compose
 - 👯 I’m looking to collaborate on Android App Development Projects
 - 📫 How to reach me: serhataldev@gmail.com